By Attorney Jennifer D. Kahl on November 17. 2017

 Now, just because I told you that you have to go to the courthouse to become the executor doesn’t mean that I actually want you to go do that!
 On the contrary, I want you to come see me because we may determine that Dad’s estate doesn’t need an executor.
 Being an executor is a lot of work and a lot of responsibility!
 Qualifying as executor opens up a formal probate estate that will probably take 1 to 2 years to settle.
 We want to avoid this if we can!

 There are many situations where we can avoid formal probate.
 For example, if Dad has beneficiary designations on all of his assets, you probably don’t need to qualify as executor.
-Also, if Dad’s countable probate estate is less than $50,000, you also don’t need to qualify.
+Also, if Dad’s countable probate estate is less than $50,000, there is a good chance that you don’t need to qualify.

 So please, don’t rush off to the courthouse before you have consulted with an experienced probate attorney who has told you whether or not you should qualify!